 Glasgow's Necropolis The Necropolis sits on a hill formed by a resistant microgabbro sill, dated at 273 million years old.
 An early name for the hill was the Grey Rock, after the dull colour of the crags.
 The Grey Rock was an important religious and military site prior to the 6th century, and developed as a cemetery during the Victorian Period.
 One interpretation of the name 'Glasgow' is 'the place of the grey rock' suggesting the city may have been named after this prominent geological feature.
-Find more information about Glasgow's Geodiversity at www.glasgow.gov.uk/geology and www.bgs.ac.uk Ordnance Survey Data © Crown Copyright and database rights 2013.
 Geological map data and images ©National Environment Research Council